Search

 Amid escalating U.S.–Iran conflict, the U.S. dollar is set for its strongest weekly gain in over a year, buoyed by safe‑haven demand and surging oil prices that rein in expectations for Fed and other central bank rate cuts.

-Market Reactions and Economic Implications Amid Middle East Tensions
+Market Reactions to the Middle East Crisis

 By Rocky Swift

-TOKYO, March 6 (Reuters) - The U.S. dollar held broadly steady in early Asian trade on Friday and was poised for its steepest weekly gain in more than a year as the escalating conflict in the Middle East drove demand for safe-haven assets.
+TOKYO, March 6 (Reuters) - The U.S. dollar held broadly steady in Asian trade on Friday and was poised for its steepest weekly gain in more than a year as the escalating conflict in the Middle East drove demand for safe-haven assets.

-Earlier hopes of a de-escalation gave way to fresh uncertainty, with Iran warning that Washington would "bitterly regret" the sinking of an Iranian warship.
+Earlier hopes for a de-escalation gave way to fresh uncertainty, with Iran warning that Washington would "bitterly regret" the sinking of an Iranian warship.
 U.S. President Donald Trump said he wanted to be involved in choosing Iran's next head of state after U.S. and Israeli air strikes killed Supreme Leader Ali Khamenei in the early moments of the war.

 "If the Middle Eastern conflict continues at its current intensity, it's likely to bring sustained higher inflation, a stronger U.S. dollar, and a vastly reduced chance of Fed rate cuts," IG market analyst Tony Sycamore wrote in a note.